ghassen98/aws-swissknife/auto-delete-s3-bucket/README.md

 - You're cleaning up resources after a deployment.
 - You're building a CloudFormation stack and need to make sure S3 buckets are clean before deletion.
+- You want to delete a service catalog product that include one or more non-empty buckets.
 - You want to automate lifecycle management of temporary buckets.

 ---